WangycLab/smClassify/README.md

 ## Repository Structure

 ### `scripts/`
 Original scripts used in the study are organized within this directory.
+## Input data

+Large input files required to run the analysis scripts are available on figshare: DOI: 10.6084/m9.figshare.32685366

+## Input data

+Large input files required to run the analysis scripts are available on figshare:

+DOI: 10.6084/m9.figshare.32685366

+Please download and extract the corresponding `Figure*_Input` archives into each figure's `Input/` directory before running the scripts.
+## Input data

+Large input files required to run the analysis scripts are available on figshare:

+DOI: 10.6084/m9.figshare.32685366

+Please download and extract the corresponding `Figure*_Input` archives into each figure's `Input/` directory before running the scripts.
 ---

 ### 1. `Reference_genome_comparison_and_species_classification/`